cdefiesta/SecurityDevice/README.md

 This program will take an integer from user input, one a time, and the state of the lock will only change if the full code is inputted with no interruption.
 The lock uses a fixed access code, the least 5 significant digits of my student ID ("84724"), and depending what number follows next will either lock, unlock or not change the state of the lock.

 When the fixed access code is followed by a "1" the lock will unlock.
-  ex: 847241
+Ex: 847241

 When the fixed access code is followed by a "4" the lock will lock.
-  ex: 847244
+Ex: 847244

 When the fixed access code is followed by any other digit the lock will not be affected.
-  ex: 847246, 847247, 847249
+Ex: 847246, 847247, 847249

 This code uses a simple FSM that is responsible for setting the state of the lock.
 There are only three possible states for the lock as mentioned above, locked, unlocked or no change.